Fr0sT-Brutal/awesome-pascal/README.md

 ## Language
 *Tools for Pascal and other languages*

-* [Next Delphi Yacc & Lex](https://github.com/RomanYankovsky/ndyacclex).
-Parser generator toolset for Delphi.
+* [Next Delphi Yacc & Lex](https://github.com/RomanYankovsky/ndyacclex). `[Delphi]` Parser generator toolset for Delphi.

-* [Abstract Syntax Tree Builder](https://github.com/RomanYankovsky/DelphiAST).
-With DelphiAST you can take real Delphi code and get an abstract syntax tree.
+* [Abstract Syntax Tree Builder](https://github.com/RomanYankovsky/DelphiAST). `[Delphi]` With DelphiAST you can take real Delphi code and get an abstract syntax tree.
 One unit at time and without a symbol table though.

-* [Castalia-Delphi-Parser](https://github.com/jacobthurman/Castalia-Delphi-Parser).
-These files make up a hand-written high speed parser for the Object Pascal dialect known as "Delphi".
+* [Castalia-Delphi-Parser](https://github.com/jacobthurman/Castalia-Delphi-Parser). `[Delphi]` These files make up a hand-written high speed parser for the Object Pascal dialect known as "Delphi".
 The original work was done by Martin Waldenburg in the late 1990s, and the project was abandoned sometime before 2003, when I found the code and began working on it.
 I have kept it updated as necessary to work with my project, called "Castalia".

-* [CrossPascal](https://github.com/BeRo1985/crosspascal).
-Aims to be a Delphi 7 compatible cross-platform source-to-source compiler (together with the new unicode string types from XE3 but where ansistring is still the default string type for to be still Delphi 7 compatible) which generates intermediate C code.
+* [CrossPascal](https://github.com/BeRo1985/crosspascal). `[Delphi]` Aims to be a Delphi 7 compatible cross-platform source-to-source compiler (together with the new unicode string types from XE3 but where ansistring is still the default string type for to be still Delphi 7 compatible) which generates intermediate C code.
 // *Quite interesting project though seems abandoned*

 ## Memory managers
 *Libraries that implement dynamic memory allocation*

-* [FastMM](https://github.com/pleriche/FastMM4).
-Lightning fast replacement memory manager for Embarcadero Delphi Win32 and Win64 applications that is not prone to memory fragmentation, and supports shared memory without the use of external .DLL files.
+* [FastMM](https://github.com/pleriche/FastMM4). `[Delphi]` Lightning fast replacement memory manager for Embarcadero Delphi Win32 and Win64 applications that is not prone to memory fragmentation, and supports shared memory without the use of external .DLL files.
 // *Used as stock memory manager since 2006 but in simplified version.
 Provides powerful memory leak/corruption detection instruments.*

-* [ScaleMM](https://github.com/andremussche/scalemm).
-Fast scaling memory manager for Delphi
+* [ScaleMM](https://github.com/andremussche/scalemm). `[Delphi]` Fast scaling memory manager for Delphi

-* [BrainMM](https://github.com/d-mozulyov/BrainMM).
-Extremely fast memory manager for Delphi.
+* [BrainMM](https://github.com/d-mozulyov/BrainMM). `[Delphi]` Extremely fast memory manager for Delphi.
 // *Advanced memory allocation functions for faster aligned operations.*

+* [FastMM4-AVX](https://github.com/maximmasiutin/FastMM4-AVX). `[Delphi]` `[FPC]` FastMM4 fork with AVX support and multi-threaded enhancements (faster locking)

 ## System
 *Low-level helper stuff: memory, threading etc*

-* [OmniThreadLibrary](https://github.com/gabr42/OmniThreadLibrary).
-Simple to use threading library for Delphi.
+* [OmniThreadLibrary](https://github.com/gabr42/OmniThreadLibrary). `[Delphi]` Simple to use threading library for Delphi.
 // *Easy integration of async processes in your app*

 * [Delphi Detours Library](https://github.com/mahdisafsafi/delphi-detours-library). `[Delphi]` `[FPC]` Library allowing you to hook Delphi functions and object methods and Windows API functions.
 It provides an easy way to insert and remove hook.
 // *Supports x64, calling original functions, multi hooks, COM/Interfaces/win32api, object methods hooking, fully thread-safe, Delphi 7/2005-2010/XE-XE7 & Lazarus/FPC, 64 bit address is supported.*

-* [MemoryModule](https://github.com/Fr0sT-Brutal/Delphi_MemoryModule).
-With the MemoryModule engine you can store all required DLLs inside your binary to keep it standalone.
+* [MemoryModule](https://github.com/Fr0sT-Brutal/Delphi_MemoryModule). `[Delphi]` `[FPC]` With the MemoryModule engine you can store all required DLLs inside your binary to keep it standalone.
 Additional hook units allow transparent using of MM engine thus allowing switching MM/WinAPI loading as well as enabling 3rd party dynamic-load DLL interfaces that are unaware of MM (tested with Interbase Express components and Firebird client library).
 MemoryModule is a Pascal port of Joachim Bauch's C MemoryModule.

-* [DirectoryWatcher](https://github.com/Wosi/DirectoryWatcher).
-Watch changes in directories on different platforms (Windows/Linux/Mac OS).
+* [DirectoryWatcher](https://github.com/Wosi/DirectoryWatcher). `[Delphi]` Watch changes in directories on different platforms (Windows/Linux/Mac OS).

 ## Template